microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return whether the UI should be disabled or not.
+This hook will return whether the UI should be disabled or not.
 All interactable UI components should honor this value.

 To modify this value, change the value in the style options prop passed to Web Chat.